Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is an ERP system?

-Enterprise resource planning systems (ERP systems) are used to facilitate the digital planning of efficient business processes.
-These are software solutions that facilitate a company's resource planning and combine various business applications and operating data for this purpose.
-All data used in an ERP solution is processed and stored centrally in a database.
+Enterprise Resource Planning systems (ERP systems) are designed to make the digital planning of efficient business processes possible.
+They are software solutions that simplify enterprise resource planning by combining different business applications and operational data.
+All data used in an ERP solution is processed and stored centrally in one database.

 In this article: